-- Press the red ECO reset button (see photo above). - The ECO was tripped if you hear a click when it is reset.
-In most cases, a tripped ECO indicates that the tank overheated due to a problem with one of the elements or thermostats have a qualified person check the upper and lower elements and thermostats and replace if necessary. - The ECO was not tripped if you didn't hear a click.
-In that case, the upper thermostat should be checked by a qualified person.

-Replace the insulation and the upper access panel.
+- The ECO was tripped if you hear a click when it is reset.
+In most cases, a tripped ECO indicates that the tank overheated due to a problem with one of the elements or thermostats-have a qualified person check the upper/lower elements and upper/lower thermostats.
+Replace any of the components if necessary. - The ECO was not tripped if you didn't hear a click.
+In that case, the thermostats should be checked by a qualified person. - Replace the insulation the control assembly and lower access panels